HAPPY VALENTINE'S DAY EVERYONE!!

 Q: We know you write romance but if you could write in another genre what would it be?

-Q: How did you come up with the idea for your book series Melusine’s Daughters?
+Q: How did you come up with the ideas for your novella’s?
+Off the top of your head?
+Maybe a dream?

 Q: What is the most challenging part of being an author?